The Guide to Sheet Metal Fabrication Finishes

 Painted

 Painting your fabricated sheet metal part can dramatically improve its visual appeal.
-It allows for almost unlimited color choices and is an added protective layer against corrosion, mainly used with primers.
-High-quality industrial paints can provide a durable finish that withstands extreme conditions, including high temperatures, UV exposure, and moisture.
+It allows for almost unlimited colour choices and is an added protective layer against corrosion, mainly used with primers.
+High-quality industrial paints can provide a durable surface finish that withstands extreme conditions, including high temperatures, UV exposure, and moisture.

 Galvanized